mzfrank/myweb/index.md

 # Work in progress

-Federal Funds and the Financing of Corporate Assets. (with Mehdi Beyhaghi, Ping McLemore and Ali Sanati).
+Monetary Policy and Corporate Investment: The Equity Financing Channel. (with Mehdi Beyhaghi, Ping McLemore and Ali Sanati).

-How Important are Corporate Debt Financing Constraints? (with [Ali Sanati](https://www.alisanati.com/))

 # Discussions at conferences